jamesb97/WebpageDesign/README.md

 # WebpageDesign

-Web Scroll Animation for a home design landing page, using AngularJS and TweenMax.
+Web Scroll Animation for a home design landing page using TweenMax and Vite.